 Best Buy Co.
-(BBY), the retailer resisting a takeover attempt by its founder, reported second-quarter profit that trailed analysts’ estimates and suspended providing an earnings forecast as sales of computers and televisions dropped.
+(BBY:US), the retailer resisting a takeover attempt by its founder, reported second-quarter profit that trailed analysts’ estimates and suspended providing an earnings forecast as sales of computers and televisions dropped.

 Net income fell 91 percent to $12 million, or 4 cents a share, from $128 million, or 34 cents, a year earlier, the Richfield, Minnesota-based company said today in a statement.
 Excluding restructuring charges and other items, profit was 20 cents a share.
 Analysts’ average estimate was 31 cents.